 In 2019 Metcalfe was announced as a producer on Dawn Raid, a documentary about the iconic South Auckland hip hop record label of the same name.

 Since Nemesis Game in 2003, Metcalfe has worked on further co-productions, including Emilie Richards, a series of German-NZ telemovies.
-He is a producer on 2019 French/Kiwi co-production Capital in the Twenty-First Century — and helped director Justin Pemberton adapt the bestselling book on economic inequality for the screen.
+He was a producer on 2019 French/Kiwi co-production Capital in the Twenty-First Century and produced Oscar Kightley's upcoming movie about record label Dawn Raid.

 Metcalfe served for three years on the NZ Film Commission's Screen Production Incentive Fund, and in 2012 was a member of the steering committee for the government's Screen Sector Review.